castle-engine/cge-www/scripts/update_archives/README.txt

 Scripts to automatically create release archives (binary, for various platforms, and source).
-It turned out *enormously* usefull to have this process automated :)
+It's *enormously* useful to have this process automated :)

 These are bash scripts (under Windows basic Cygwin environment is required;
 MinGW is probably also OK, although minor adjustments may be needed).